 In other words, you help transition “unbanked people” who desire to buy or sell online to “banked people” who now have full access to quick and affordable banking operations just by using a mobile phone.
 This helps your customers pay you on time, you earn MORE MONEY and everyone is happy!

-With Flutterwav and Paystack integration on your website, you can start accepting online payments with the click of a button- Very easy, right?
+With Flutterwav and Paystack payment option and integration on your website, you can start accepting online payments with the click of a button- Very easy, right?

 Technology has increased the growth of alternate lenders which offer bigger yields to investors and cheaper, faster and more approval on loans for borrowers compared to traditional banks.